June Havoc: Film and stage

-(1943); Betty Grable in When My Baby Smiles at Me with Dan Dailey (1948) and Betty Hutton in Red, White And Blue with Victor Mature (1949).
-She also played leading roles in several films noir: Intrigue with George Raft (1947), Chicago Deadline with Alan Ladd (1949), The Story of Molly X with John Russell (1949) and Once A Thief with Caesar Romero (1950).
+(1943); Betty Grable in When My Baby Smiles at Me with Dan Dailey (1948); and Betty Hutton in Red, Hot, and Blue with Victor Mature (1949).
+She also played leading roles in several films noir: Intrigue with George Raft (1947), Chicago Deadline with Alan Ladd (1949), The Story of Molly X with John Russell (1949), and Once A Thief with Cesar Romero (1950).
 Havoc's best-remembered film role was probably as the Jewish, yet closeted about her identity, secretary in the Elia Kazan Oscar-winning best film Gentleman's Agreement.

 In the late 1950s, Havoc decided that she wanted to act in classic plays.
-In 1956, she worked with the Phoenix Theatre company, first starring as Queen Jocasta opposite John Kerr in The Infernal Machine, playwright Jean Cocteau’s retelling of the Oedipus myth.
+In 1956, she worked with the Phoenix Theatre Company, first starring as Queen Jocasta opposite John Kerr in The Infernal Machine, playwright Jean Cocteau’s retelling of the Oedipus myth.
 New York Times critic Brooks Atkinson opined that her performance brought “a gravity and force that become the tragic situation.”
 Next Havoc played Titania in A Midsummer Night's Dream at the American Shakespeare Festival Theater & Academy.
 Atkinson called her Titania “conspicuously delightful” and found her performance, along with those of Barbara Barrie and Inga Swenson, “a fine Shakespeare revel.”
 She then returned to the Phoenix Theatre company for the production of The Beaux' Stratagem.
 Atkinson observed that Havoc played Mrs. Sullen “as a lovely lady with an infectious sense of humor.”

 Havoc and her sister continued to get demands for money and gifts from their mother until her death in 1954.
 After their mother's death, the sisters then were free to write about her without risking a lawsuit.
 Lee's memoir, Gypsy, published in 1957, inspired the Jule Styne, Stephen Sondheim, and Arthur Laurents Broadway musical Gypsy: A Musical Fable.
-Havoc did not like the way she was portrayed in the piece, which became a source of contention between the two, but gave her agreement in her sister's financial interest.
-Havoc and Lee reportedly were estranged for more than a decade, but reconciled shortly before Lee's death in 1970.
+Havoc did not like the way she or her mother were portrayed in the piece, which became a source of disagreement between the sisters, but did nothing to obstruct the production.
+Havoc and Lee were estranged for many years, but reconciled shortly before Lee's death in 1970.